Kreisau Circle: Arrests in January 1944

 In the autumn of 1943, Helmuth von Moltke learned from an informant that a Gestapo spy had discovered an anti-Nazi salon in Berlin and that there would be a round-up of all participants.
 Moltke warned his friend who had been present at the salon, Otto Kiep, of the round-ups.
 Kiep, former German Consul General in New York and member of the Abwehr's counterintelligence department under Admiral Wilhelm Canaris, failed to escape and was arrested in January 1944.
 The Gestapo later discovered that von Moltke had warned him of the arrests, and Helmuth himself was then arrested on 19 January 1944.
 This left the Kreisau Circle without one of its integral members.
 Freya von Moltke was also ousted from the group following Helmuth's arrest as the members were worried she would be interrogated.
 During this time, Yorck struggled to maintain cohesion of the group.
 However, this was not the death knell of the circle as the Gestapo was not yet aware of the resistance.
 Prior to the attempted assassination of Adolf Hitler, Helmuth von Moltke was treated fairly in prison and allowed to correspond with his wife Freya.

 20 July 1944 attempt and executions

 On 20 July 1944 a group of dissidents attempted to assassinate Hitler with a bomb and failed.
 Claus von Stauffenberg, cousin of Peter Yorck, was among the leading figures in this attempt to create "Day-X".
-However, the bombing only injured Hitler and led to a series of apprehensions.
+However, the bombing only injured Hitler and led to a series of arrests.
 Peter Yorck was arrested and executed on 8 August 1944 for his involvement.
 Although Moltke himself was not involved, his close association with Yorck proved fatal as he was also executed on 23 January 1945.
 These arrests and executions signaled the formal end of the activities of the Kreisau Circle.